23/resumable.js/README.md

       target:'/api/photo/redeem-upload-token',
       query:{upload_token:'my_token'}
     });
-    if(!r.support) location.href = '/some-old-crappy-uploader';
+    // Resumable.js isn't support, fall back on a different method if(!r.support) location.href = '/some-old-crappy-uploader';

 To allow files to either selected or dropped, you'll assign drop target and a DOM item to be clicked for browsing: